jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.1.1 Threat Modeling
   - **Threat modeling**: (see Domain 1), a security process where potential threats are identified, categorized, and analyzed; it can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
     - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
-    - Threat modeling commonly involves decomposing the app to understand it and how it interacts with other components or users; idnetifying and ranking threats allows potential threats to be propritized; dentifying how to mitigate those threats finishes the process
+    - Threat modeling commonly involves decomposing the app to understand it and how it interacts with other components or users; identifying and ranking threats allows potential threats to be prioritized; identifying how to mitigate those threats finishes the process
 - 3.1.2 Least Privilege
   - As noted in Domain 2, Least privilege states that subjects are granted only the privileges necessary to perform assigned work tasks and no more; this concept extends to data and systems
     - Limiting and controlling privileges based on this concept protects confidentiality and data integrity